b3llyfish/fate-of-byzantium/README.md

 * Score required to be a powerful house decreased to 35
 * Max number of powerful houses increased to 8
 * Base cost of hiring theme troops increased to 150 influence
-* AI will now estimate that an Admin realm can use 10% (down from 40%) of its total power when deciding to attack
+* AI will no longer over-estimate an Admin Government's military strength

 #### Demand Administrative Governance Interaction
 * Cultures who do not benefit from Admin governments are much less likely to accept